Do you present with eloquence at work?

 – How are we going to get there?

-Most of us like the idea of going on a journey but not until we know the answer to those three all important questions first.
+Most of us like the idea of going on a journey when we know the answer to these questions.

-The eloquent speaker makes it their priority to answer those questions before they begin the journey.
+The eloquent speaker makes it their priority to answer them before they are asked.

 3. Say the most important thing you have to say first